gelzis/atlantis-battle-simulator/README.md

 # Atlantis battle simulator

-This repository contains application of the the battle simulator written in typescript.
+This repository contains application of the battle simulator written in typescript.

 ## How does it work?